JaimyTuin223/character.ai-bot/README.md

 3. Go to the `Network` tab.
 4. Set the type to `All`.
 (Positioned below the Filter bar)
 5. Refresh the page and go to a AI character chat.
-6. Find and select a request with a random string of characters as it name.
+6. Find and select a request with `Resurrect` as it name.
 7. Copy the value behind token Authorization (`Token <copy this code>`)
 ![Token tutorial](https://spud.jaimytuin.com/media/projectShowcase/CAI_token_tutorial.png)